sake92/mill-client-server-poc/README.md

 - multiple simultaneous clients
 - 2-way client-server protocol, in messagepack lightweight format
 - per-task in-memory locking (since there is 1 singleton server)
+- subprocesses run by client, to have terminal available, but still using server speed to compile etc.

 TODOs:
 - restart server automatically when its config file changes